teonistor/beamr/test.md

 ## Comments

 Comments can be given by using the hash symbol `#`.
 Should this symbol be actually required in the document, it can be escaped: `\#`.
-Note that comments do not work inside certain structures.
-Also note that `#` is problematic in LaTeX and you may need to escape it _for LaTeX as well_, i.e. to have `\\\#` in the Beamr source.
+Note that comments do not work inside certain structures (most of them).
+Also note that `#` is problematic in LaTeX and therefore will in turn be escaped for you in the LaTeX source (this will not happen inside raw LaTeX blocks or inline commands, which are the only places where you could ever need a lone `#` in LaTeX).

 # Full document examples